-✓ N/A PREP 1.
-Complete a combustion safety test and record the results.
-Complete a combustion safety test and record the results.
-2. Verify that a ventilation plan is established.
-3. Put on all personal protection equipment (PPE).
-4. Identify all worker and occupant safety hazards.
-5. Identify all potential durability issues.
-Address all combustion safety, worker safety, occupant safety and durability issues prior to start complete work if a life safety hazard is identified. ing work and notify the occupant.
-Do not ✓ N/A WORK 7.
+$\sqrt{}$ N/A Prep Ò 1.
+Complete a combustion safety test & record the results 2.
+Verify that ventilation plan is established 3.
+Put on all personal protection equipment (PPE) 4.
+Identify all worker and occupant safety hazards 5.
+Identify all potential durability issues 6.
+Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
+Do not complete work if a life safety hazard is identified. $\sqrt{}$ N/A Air Sealing 7.
 Identify how vapor will flow through the roof.
-Do not install an insulation material that will creat te a moisture issue.
-Remove all existing insulation that touches the interior ceiling from the attic.
-Address all combustion safety, worker safety, occupant safety and durability issues uncovered by insulation removal prior to starting work and notify the occupant.
+Do not install an insulation material that will create a moisture issue.
+8. Remove all existing insulation that touches the interior ceiling from the attic If the removal of insulation exposes combustion safety, worker safety, occupation safety, and durability issues, they MUST be addressed prior to starting work.
+Notify the occupant.
 Do not complete work if a life safety hazard is identified.
-10. Identify roof deck areas where insulation must not be installed. .
-Ensure all ventilation fans are ducted to the outside and seal all holes between the attic and the outside.
-12. Install insulation according to the manufacturer's specifications.
-Verify that all insulation has no gaps, voids, compression or misalignment. ✓ N/A CLOSE OUT 13.
-Clean the work area.
-14. Complete a combustion safety test and record the results.
-4. Complete a combustion safety test and record the results.
-15. Educate occupants on the work completed.
-JOB INFORMATION Name Initials Address Date
+10. Identify roof deck areas where insulation must not be installed (knob & tube wiring, or other hazards) 11.
+Ensure all ventilation fans are ducted to the outside and seal all holes between the attic and the outside 12.
+Install insulation according to the manufacturer's specification.
+Verify that all insulation has no gaps, voids, compression, or misalignment $\sqrt{}$ N/A Close Out 13.
+Clean the work area 14.
+Complete a combustion safety test and record the results 15.
+Educate occupants on the work completed.
+Job Information Name): Initials: Addre ess: Date: